How to upgrade a Managed Database for PostgreSQL and MySQL

 How to change the node type

-- Click PostgreSQL and MySQL under Managed Databases on the side menu.
+- Click PostgreSQL and MySQL under Databases on the side menu.
 A list of your Database Instances displays.

 - Choose the specifications of the new Database Instance from the drop-down list.